Skip to main content

 DS2 -INSTRUCT: Domain-Specific Data Synthesis for Large Language Models Instruction Tuning

-Ruiyao Xu, PhD Student, Weinberg College of Arts and Sciences
+Ruiyao Xu, PhD Student, Weinberg College of Arts and Sciences, et al.

 Abstract: DS2-Instruct is a zero-shot framework that generates high-quality, domain-specific instruction datasets for LLM fine-tuning without requiring human supervision, seed examples, or specialized corpora.